otter606/rspace-figshare/README.md

        such as a grant number or project Id?
 * Including all documents, not just those with attachments.
 * If you have structured data in your RSpace documents, with well defined fields, then you could upload the RSpace documents to Figshare in CSV format, facilitating future import into Spreadsheets or databases.
+* You could send the downloaded RSpace data to a different repository such as Dataverse or Zenodo.

 ## Future work

 RSpace web application already has an integration with Figshare.
-Currently using this example code, files must be downloaded to your machine, then uploaded into Figshare, which is a little unwieldy and timeconsuming for many files.
+Currently using this example code, files must be downloaded to your machine, then uploaded into Figshare, which is a little unwieldy and time-consuming if you're sending many files to Figshare.

 If there is sufficient interest, we at ResearchSpace could consider making Figshare deposit directly accessible from our API.